 Being Gary Fisher and the Bicycle Revolution Autobiography

 Trek says that this is the biggest upgrade for your bookshelf this year.
 Being Gary Fisher and the Bicycle Revolution is the autobiography behind the legend that is Gary Fisher.
 Throughout 254 excellently designed pages, it tells the story of the man himself who transformed an industry by selling mountain biking to the world.
+You can buy it from Trek or direct from the publisher Bluetrain Publishing.

 MET Terranova MIPS